 The data sheets can be found here:

-The plate impedance requirements for each tube type are also different, and so the output transformer needs to be made accordingly.
+The plate impedance requirements for each tube type are also different.
+So the output transformer needs to be made accordingly.
 As well as a bias voltage that if too high will not reach the right dissipation.

 The biggest difference between the 6L6 and EL34 tubes is their sound.
 The 6L6 has a warm, full-bodied tone that is well-suited for blues, country, rock, and metal.
 This is normally referred to as an American tone in the guitar music communities.

-This is primarily because of the higher headroom and more present midrange that offers a more versatile, yet full sound.
+This is primarily because of the higher headroom.
+Also, the more present midrange offers a more versatile, yet full sound.
 It is also because Fender, being an American company, used the 6L6 tube type in their amps.

-Many popular rock bands used these vintage Marshall amps and formed their sound around them.
-The EL34 doesn’t have quite as much headroom as a 6L6, so getting a crunch tone from them was easy and part of the magic in the music.
+Many popular rock bands used these vintage Marshall amps.
+They have formed their sound around them.
+The EL34 doesn’t have quite as much headroom as a 6L6.
+So getting a crunch tone from them was easy and part of the magic in the music.